AsahiLinux/docs/Developer-Quickstart.md

 </details>

-The script currently does output only for the TTY passthrough.
-TODO: support input.
+The script currently supports input and output for the TTY passthrough.